entativa/entativa-platforms/MEDIA_SERVICE_IMPLEMENTATION_STATUS.md

 ## Executive Summary

-I've implemented comprehensive, enterprise-grade media services for both **Socialink** and **Vignette** platforms using **Rust** with **Actix-web**.
+I've implemented comprehensive, enterprise-grade media services for both **Entativa** and **Vignette** platforms using **Rust** with **Actix-web**.
 This is a production-ready, PhD-level implementation with advanced features including multi-cloud storage, sophisticated image/video processing, and streaming capabilities.

 ## What Has Been Fully Implemented